mikechu-optimizely/optimizely-agent-listener-python/README.md

 ## Error Handling

-The notification center includes robust error handling with:
+The listener includes robust error handling with:
 - Automatic reconnection if the SSE connection is lost
 - Detailed logging for troubleshooting
 - Graceful handling of configuration errors

 ## Dependencies

+- `aiohttp`: For asynchronous HTTP requests
-- `sseclient-py`: For SSE connection
+- `aiohttp-sse-client`: For asynchronous SSE client
+- `python-dotenv`: For loading environment variables from .env file
 - `requests`: For HTTP requests to analytics platforms
 - `urllib3`: For HTTP utilities